Skip to main content

 Our program has been tracking tricuspid valve atresia and stenosis among live births in select counties since 2005 and gradually expanded statewide.

-• Using data from births statewide between 2014-2018, we found that fewer than 1 baby was born with tricuspid valve atresia and stenosis per 10,000 births.
+• Using data from births statewide between 2016-2020, we found that approximately 1 baby was born with tricuspid valve atresia and stenosis per 10,000 births.

 Available Information